Domaine Barmès-Buecher - Alsace Pinot Gris Rosenberg 2022

 RVF

-"I love the effusive apricot aroma of this young pinot gris, which has fascinating smoky complexity.
+"I love the effusive apricot aroma of this young Pinot Gris, which has a fascinating smoky complexity.
 Succulent and vibrant, the interplay between candied orange and apricot and mineral freshness is perfect.
-The finish is very long, precise and dynamic".
+The finish is very long, precise, and dynamic."
 (James Suckling 2024)

-Buy your Barmès-Buecher wines at the best price on private sale!
+Buy your Barmès-Buecher wines at the best price in a private sale!

 Nose